vimaec/Math3D/src/README.md

 [<img src="https://img.shields.io/nuget/v/Vim.Math3D.svg">](https://github.com/Vim/Math3D)

-**Vim.Math3D** is a portable and efficient 3D math library from [VIM AEC](https://vimaec.com) written in pure safe C# with no dependencies.
-Math3D was forked from the core classes provided in the CoreFX implementation of [System.Numerics](https://github.com/dotnet/corefx/tree/master/src/System.Numerics.Vectors/src/System/Numerics) and [MonoGame](https://github.com/MonoGame/MonoGame) an open-source cross platform port of the XNA game development framework.
+**Vim.Math3D** is a portable and efficient 3D math library from [VIM AEC](https://vimaec.com) written in C# targeting .NET Standard 2.0 and with no dependencies.
+Math3D was forked from the core classes provided in the CoreFX implementation of
+[System.Numerics](https://github.com/dotnet/corefx/tree/master/src/System.Numerics.Vectors/src/System/Numerics) and
+[MonoGame](https://github.com/MonoGame/MonoGame) an open-source cross platform port of the XNA game development framework.

-The main goal of Math 3D was to extend the functionality of System.Numerics and assure that the base types that can be reliably serialized across different platforms.
+The main goal of Math 3D was to extend the functionality of System.Numerics and assure that the base types can be reliably serialized across different platforms.

 ## Motivation